Understanding the Myeloma Stem Cell Transplant Process

 Stem cell transplant is still the single most effective treatment for multiple myeloma, yet 45% of patients are never given this therapy, according to Dr. Sergio Giralt of the Memorial Sloan Kettering Cancer Center.
-While transplant is not a fun process for patients it can be done successfully, even for older patients, if we are fit enough to undergo the procedure.
+While transplant is not a fun process for patients it can be done successfully, even for older patients, if they are fit enough to undergo the procedure.

-In a short video, Dr. Rafael Fonseca of the Mayo Clinic in Scottsdale explains the reasons why patients should receive a stem cell transplant and demystifies the process in detail.
+In a short video (below), Dr. Rafael Fonseca of the Mayo Clinic in Scottsdale explains the reasons why patients should receive a stem cell transplant and demystifies the process in detail.
 He tells us that transplant is a key tool in the management of myeloma and should be used as an up-front procedure because it adds time of disease control and extends the time to relapse.
 On average, patients who receive stem cell transplant can go 5-6 years before needing an additional major interventional therapy.
 For a small subset of patients, it could be the last intensive treatment they need.

 He outlines the steps to transplant for an in-patient stem cell transplant, though many centers also offer it as an out-patient procedure: